ADGEfficiency/programming-resources/agile-data-science.md

 Can’t visualise single atomic record = platform has no base = platform weak

-Involve users at end of each sprint - ie at product ship - always ship every sprint.
-- can ship at any level of data value pyramid (even lowest level)
-- Involving users = part of using pyramid

-Builds on pagination for minimal manipulation between backend and browsers.
-Reduces complexity, unites data sceicntist and designer
+- climb up and down the data pyramid
+- iterate on tables, charts and reports

+## Ship intermediate output

+- even failed experiments.
+Document and share incomplete assets
+- describe the process - not just the end state
+- Document, facilitate and guide exploratory data analysis to discover and follow critical path to compelling analytics product
+Keep model consistent with the view - feature consistent with the data

 Keep model consistent with the view
 - important for complex predictive models
 - View to match the data models

+Working software > documentation.
+A good system is self documenting

+Centred around the web app - most effective way to communicate.
+Document insight as it occurs
+- difference between delivering production software and actionable insights

+Build feature at any level - move back (ie towards Spark) as it stabilises

+Builds on pagination for minimal manipulation between backend and browsers.
+Reduces complexity, unites data sceicntist and designer

 Build features at any level - once they stabilise, move back towards spark

+## Batch processing

+Deploying in batch is easier - do it if you can

 Think about where to put dat processing in the stack
 - how do we compute/publish/consume data